sigurdschneider/smpl/README.md

 can be provided upon addition.
 Smpl thus allows to modify the behavior of a tactic after it is defined in a convenient and modular way.

-Put differently, the realizes a that behaves similarily to
+Put differently, Smpl realizes a tactic that behaves similarily to

     first [ l_1 | ... | l_n]

 with the twist that the list `l_1 | ... | l_n` can be extended
 in a fashion akin to eauto database (i.e. adding tactics works across modules by merging the lists).